Mayeu/NYaifO/README.md

 This README come from a [blog
 post](http://6x9.fr/posts/openbsd-install-hand-and-console-free)

+#Wait, there is some now!

+Start adding a makefile to make things simpler.
+Currently it only generate a normal OpenBSD ramdisk, no auto-install yet.

+This makefile is clearly influence by the one of YaifO.

 ##Warning

 It is the first time I mess with `/usr/src`, and play with compiling my own